 Be a contrarian:

 When the going gets tough, smart tech startups invest in PR.
-That’s because PR is one of the only marketing investments that builds in value over time.
-The more you keep pursuing PR and score valuable media coverage, the more you stay top-of-mind in the eyes of your target audience.
+That’s because PR is one of the only marketing investments that builds its value over time.
+The more you keep pursuing PR and score valuable media coverage, the more you stay top-of-mind among your target audience.

-A solid PR strategy also helps to grow your startup’s search engine rankings over time by providing backlinks from media outlets’ articles with high domain authority.
+A solid PR strategy also helps to grow your startup’s search engine rankings over time by providing backlinks from articles in reputable industry news outlets.
 (For more information on how PR helps your startup’s SEO strategy, read Swift’s article on the topic here.)

-As some startups struggle during a startup, obtaining beneficial media coverage from industry publications shows that you continue to innovate and grow despite the hits most are taking on the chin.
-This will help you appear the be a more attractive option for companies seeking a long-term technology solution for their business needs.
+Obtaining beneficial media coverage from industry publications shows that you are continuing to innovate and grow despite negative economic headwinds.
+It’s a form of objective validation and will help you appear the be a more attractive option for companies seeking a long-term technology solution for their business efficiency needs.

 While you may want to review your PR strategy from a cost perspective, stay focused on value.
 If you’re investing in a high-dollar agency that has delivered mediocre results, it may be time to search for smaller agencies specializing in B2B tech PR that are more nimble and competitively priced.
 You may find the results as good – sometimes better – than many large agencies, as they’re often staffed by senior PR pros.